As most of us know by now, the condition of a collectible card has a big impact on its value.

 As I mentioned earlier, taking the necessary steps to protect valuable sports cards, either when storing them or shipping them, will help preserve their condition which makes them more valuable.

-The last point I would like to make is the importance of making sure you send your package with signature confirmation from the recipient – this leaves a paper trail and avoids the potential for your sports cards to be left unattended on a doorstep, for example.
+The last point I would like to raise is the importance of making sure you send your package with signature confirmation from the recipient; This leaves a paper trail and avoids the potential for your sports cards to be left unattended on a doorstep, for example.